oracle-quickstart/oci-mlflow/README.md

 Secondly, create a provider.auto.tfvars file (`cp provider.auto.tfvars.template provider.auto.tfvars`) and set all the parameters in the file.
 For s3 parameters you can reference [here](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/s3compatibleapi.htm).

-You might need to update `userdata\docker\requirements-dev.txt`, and `userdata\docker\requirements-training.txt` files with required dependencies for your specific machine learning applications with Python.
+You might need to update `userdata\docker\requirements-training.txt` files with required dependencies for your specific machine learning applications with Python.
 You can also install extra Python packages in the docker containers later.

 Make sure you have terraform v0.14+ cli installed and accessible from your terminal.